310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% endbubble %}

 {% bubble Midori frown %}
-Ehhh… I feel like if something like that was burned into my retinas, I’d never be able to get a good night’s sleep again…
+Ehhh… I feel like if *that* was burned into my retinas, I’d never be able to get a good night’s sleep again…
 {% endbubble %}

 ## Chapter 2